awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-access-permissions.rst

 ########################################################

 .. meta::
-   :description: How to retrieve or set the access control list for an Amazon S3 bucket or object.
+   :description: How to manage access control lists for an Amazon S3 bucket or object.
-   :keywords: AWS for C++ SDK code examples, bucket access permissions, object access permissions
+   :keywords: s3

 You can use access control lists (ACLs) for |s3| buckets and objects for fine-grained control over your |s3| resources.